AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_COMMAND.md

 It is important to specify a namespace to avoid having your gem clash with existing gems.

-The Ruby gem name will follow the convention "glimmer-cw-customwidgetname-namespace" (the 'cw' is for Custom Widget)
+The Ruby gem name will follow the convention "glimmer-cw-customwidgetname-namespace" (the 'cw' is for Custom Widget; name words are not separated)

 Only official Glimmer gems created by the Glimmer project committers will have no namespace (e.g. [glimmer-cw-video](https://rubygems.org/gems/glimmer-cw-video) Ruby gem)